kbergius/NanoUI/samples/FNAExample/README.md

-FNA example doesn't run out-of-box, since FNA doesn't provide NuGet.
+FNA example doesn't run out-of-box, since FNA doesn't provide official NuGet.
 You have to setup it first.

 **Note:** I had to add NPE hack in the beginning of the **SDL3_FNAPlatform.PollEvents** method